Irregular Periods: Causes, Symptoms & When to See a Doctor

 • Absent ovulation

-The thyroid gland helps regulate metabolism, energy production, and hormone balance.
+The thyroid gland helps regulate metabolism and hormone balance throughout the body.

 • Delayed periods